code-with-amitk/Code-examples/Companies-Coding-Rounds/Google/README.md

   - **After Doing every question:** WRITE Down, 1 thing that would I have done/known to make this thing easier.
 CHANGE it and DONOT Repeat again.
     - Everytime, you Repeat Punish yourself.
 When done celebrate donot forget it.
   - DO LOT OF MOCK INTERVIEWS.
+  - **Method(ASK LOT OF QUESTIONS TO YOURSELF)**
+    - *1.* Ask few set of questions to yourself.
+How can i implement this, what's Big-O notation, where is repetative work happening?
+    - *2.* Explain solution in plain english to yourself.
+(Step-by-step bullets)
+    - *3.* Pseudo code
+    - *4.* Functions
+    - *5.* implement
+  - **Make your self Smart**
+    - *1.* Be Creative (Ask your self lot of questions).
+Write down atleast 2 and try solve them.
+    - *2.* Self Awareness: When going on wrong path and Correcting.
+MEDITATION

 ## Rounds